strze-lec/W-S_store/README.md

 I have created the database and its schema on my own, without supporting myself with online resources.
 That's why this project has a characteristic of a trial-and-error which I deliberately left to be seen in the code.

 <b>Database used:</b> Oracle (important, since the code may not run 100% properly on other databases).

+🔄 THOROUGH DESCRIPTION IN PROGRESS 🔄